eosdac/eosdacio-website/_i18n/en/history/section2.md

 Prioritizing DAC Toolkit and Partnering with Object Computing
 ===

-After completing the token distribution major focus was the DAC toolkit, eosDAC partnered with OCI (https://objectcomputing.com/) who helped Block One build EOS and are one of the best in the business.
-OCI is helping eosDAC to code review our smart contracts and is working very closely with our tech team to accelerate the progress of on the DAC toolkit.
+After completing the token distribution major focus was the DAC Factory, eosDAC partnered with OCI (https://objectcomputing.com/) who helped Block One build EOS and are one of the best in the business.
+OCI is helping eosDAC to code review our smart contracts and is working very closely with our tech team to accelerate the progress of on the DAC Factory.

 Read more here: <https://steemit.com/eos/@eosdac/eosdac-accelerates-progress-on-dac-toolkit-partners-with-object-computing>
-Just a few days ago eosDAC announced its first approved Worker Proposals, prioritizing block production and DAC toolkit.
+Just a few days ago eosDAC announced its first approved Worker Proposals, prioritizing block production and DAC Factory.
 Read more here: <https://steemit.com/eosdac/@eosdac/eosdac-announces-first-approved-worker-proposals-prioritising-block-production-and-dac-toolkit>

 Currently, the team is set to launch its MVP version of its DAC Toolkit soon, with Membership and Custodian Voting contracts.
 You can follow the DAC Toolkit roadmap here: <https://trello.com/b/fbz4IHXP/dac-toolkit-roadmap>